Valentin-alix/AnkamaLauncherEmulator/README.md

 - Simply get the .exe in Releases and execute it.

-Then you can go to http://127.0.0.1:8081 to access this beautiful (no) interface
+Then you access this beautiful (no) interface

 ---